nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Pros:

-* Can easily sign in with Google account
+* Uers can easily sign in with Google account
 * Support team work
 * Settings allow users to change date and time preferences
 * Users can close or open calendar and team when they need to

 Cons:

-* Ask for too much information when signing in with Google account, might make users feel their privacy are insecure
+* Ask for too much information when signing in with Google account, might make users feel their privacy is insecure
 * Font size is too small, difficult for users to read
 * Too much information in one page